roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ### LSP - the Language Server Protocol

 The Langauge Server Protocol was introduced to improve editor performance.
+Prior to LSP editors would have to execute binaries to do things like linting and formatting.
+With the advent of LSPs editors get real-time feedback to the editor.

-NeoVIM added LSP support in whenever and describes it as follows:
+NeoVIM added LSP support in version `0.5.0` and describes it as follows:
 > LSP facilitates features like go-to-definition, find-references, hover, completion, rename, format, refactor, etc., using semantic whole-project analysis (unlike ctags).

-For each filetype opened an LSP client will connect to an LSP server and depending on the server, a number of features become available, the most useful of which are probably:
+For each filetype opened an LSP client will connect to an LSP server and depending on the server, a number of features become available, for example:
 * completion
 * linting
 * formatting
 * hover-signatures

-Somewhat confusingly, not all servers support all features and so sometimes it's necessary to fall-back to executing a program to perform some feature (i.e: linting, or formatting) for you.

-In practice this means you may need to separately configure your LSP client, formatter(s), and a linter for every filetype that you wish to have these features for.
-This can be complicated to get right and in the fast-paced world of neovim means that your configuration can break often as things change so rapidly.

-So, there is a solution - a community maintained set of configurations that handle most of this for most stuff.

-### DAP - the Debugger Adapter Protocol

-> nvim-dap is a Debug Adapter Protocol client implementation for Neovim. nvim-dap allows you to:
-> * Launch an application to debug
-> * Attach to running applications and debug them
-> * Set breakpoints and step through code
-> * Inspect the state of the application
+* diagnostics

 ### Linters